scobru/shogun-scan/README.md

-# Shogun Explorer
+# Shogun Scan

-**Shogun Explorer** is a modern web application for exploring and managing GunDB databases in real-time.
+**Shogun Scan** is a modern web application for exploring and managing GunDB databases in real-time.
 Built with React and Vite, it provides an intuitive interface for navigating, viewing, and modifying decentralized data.

 ## 🚀 Key Features